micrology/prsm/doc/help/docs/Installation.md

 :::info

 You need a modern web browser such as Chrome, Firefox, Microsoft Edge or Safari.
 It will not work with Internet Explorer.
+You can use a monitor and keyboard with a mouse or a trackpad, or a touchscreen on a phone, tablet or interactive display.

 :::